actuator/cve/README.md

 CVE-2023-40039
 <code>An issue was discovered on TG852G, TG862G, and TG1672G devices.
 A remote attacker (in proximity to a Wi-Fi network) can derive the default WPA2-PSK value by observing a beacon frame. </code>

-CVE-2023-40040
-<code> An issue was discovered in the MyCrops HiGrade "THC Testing & Cannabi" application 1.0.337 for Android.
-A remote attacker **can access the camera feed** via the com.cordovaplugincamerapreview.CameraActivity component in some situations.
-NOTE: This is only exploitable on Android versions that lack runtime permission checks, and of those only Android SDK 5.1.1 API 22 is consistent with the manifest.
-Thus, this applies to Android Lollipop and possibly earlier, affecting less than five percent of Android devices as of 2023.</code>